dhananjayadr/thirsty/README.md

 ### Hydration party
-This is a simple POC to demonstrate the generation of complex requests in JMeter.
+This is a simple POC to demonstrate the generation of requests in JMeter.

 ### Prerequisites
 * The server script is written in Python using the Flask micro web framework.
 You need to have Python installed and Flask installed by running: